 - I can now refer to the MIDP to make sure that each week all teams have completed the files needed so that all task teams have the information they need, when they need it.

 There you have it, Master Information Delivery Plan complete!
-I can now manage all the files being produced for my house, my BEP has also now been revised to include the MIDP within the appendix, which can be found here.
+I can now manage all the files being produced for my house, my BIM Execution Plan has also now been revised to include the MIDP within the appendix.
 As I still haven’t had my BEPs reviewed, I will continue to not consider this Plain Language Question complete.

 2.1 What existing information is available?